oddbear/TouchPortal.Plugin.AudioMonitor/Readme.md

 #### Width and Height
 If the `Width` is greater than the `Height`, the meter will be horizontal.
 And if you change this, you will need to refresh the page on your Touch Portal device.
 It will only support whole numbers.

+#### Debug

+This `debug` a boolean that can be `true` or `false`.
+If true it will add the frame number in the center of the meter.<br />
+This way you might see if any frames are dropped, or rendered in the wrong order.<br />
+This usually means the `UpdateInterval` is to low, and needs to be increased (or image size/detail needs do be decreased).

 #### Colors